The 20 Best Status Epilepticus Doctors Near Me in Tokyo, JP

 Kodaira, JP

-Go Taniguchi practices in Kodaira, Japan.
+Go Taniguchi practices practicing medicine in Kodaira, Japan.
 Mr. Taniguchi is rated as an Experienced expert by MediFind in the treatment of Status Epilepticus.
-His top areas of expertise are Epilepsy, Seizures, Status Epilepticus, and Subcortical Band Heterotopia.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Status Epilepticus, and Generalized Tonic-Clonic Seizure.

 Experienced in Status Epilepticus